AWikia/SkinEvelution/docs/Overview.md

 When set to ``true``, it removes background tiling on the vertical axis

 ### ``--canvas-background-color`` (Accepts: ``<color>``)
 This is used as the background color of the page container, rail modules and many more containers.
+When set to ``auto``, it autopicks a color based on a mix of 20% Hyperlink Color and 80% of either black or white .

 ### ``--canvas-secondary-background-color`` (Accepts: ``<color>``)
 This is used as the background color of the dropdowns and neutral-colored containers.